Thursday, June 28, 2012

 Why are you taking a shower?
 Why do I have to brush my teeth?
 Why is the sun hot?
 Where is my woobie?
 What are you doing?
 Why?
 Can I have some milk?
 Can I have some water?
 Where is the cat?
 Why is she in the basement?
 Why are you scratching your leg?
 Why did you get a mosquito bite?
 Why does it itch.
+Why is black?
 Why?
 Why?
 Why?

 Seriously?
 Shut it before I call the adoption agency and inquire if there is a nice Amish family that wants to take you to the middle of nowhere where you can ask your incessant questions to a goat or something.